How can NACA work with NACo to address legislative issues?

 Be a member of ICMA at time of application.

-Must not have attended the 2019 ICMA Annual Conference (this requirement is not applicable to persons who attended a past conference as a student member or a fellow).
+Must not have attended the 2019 ICMA Annual Conference. (this requirement will not apply next year to those who attend the 2020 Digital Event: UNITE and is also not applicable to persons who attended a past conference as a student member or a fellow).

 Be a full-time local government employee (not a part-time intern).